Skogarmadr/bachelor-thesis/chapters/05-protocol.md

 \end{lstlisting}
 \end{minipage}

 The Swaplock is executed when `OP_IF` reads a `TRUE` value from the stack.
 It expects a secret value, an \gls{ecdsa} signature and the \gls{pkh}.
 It hashes the secret and checks that it matches a given hash, then it checks PKH followed by the signature against the given public key.
-When the value `FALSE` from the stack is read, it executes the `OP_ELSE`
+When the value `FALSE` from the stack is read, it executes the `OP_ELSE` branch.

 #### Claim Fund